This section provides information about the effect of a debtor becoming bankrupt on continuing efforts to recover a debt (1.1.D.60). It includes:

 If a garnishee notice (1.1.G.10) has been issued against a bankrupt person, money recovered during the period of the bankruptcy should be refunded.

-If money was recovered by a garnishee notice issued in respect of the debtor's income, the money should be repaid directly to the person who was issued the garnishee notice, or to the recipient.
+If money was recovered by a garnishee notice issued in respect of the debtor's income, the money should be repaid directly to the person who was issued the garnishee notice, or to the individual.

 Recovered money should be repaid to the trustee in bankruptcy, if it was recovered by:

-If the money was recovered by a garnishee notice issued in respect of the debtor's property, and that property is not subject to the provisions of the Bankruptcy Act, the money should be repaid directly to the recipient.
+If the money was recovered by a garnishee notice issued in respect of the debtor's property, and that property is not subject to the provisions of the Bankruptcy Act, the money should be repaid directly to the individual.

 Example: A personal injury settlement.